mikehostetler/browserswarm/README.md

 Bendigo is a heavily customized version of [StriderCD](http://stridercd.com).
 The Strider core is BSD-licensed and is desigend to be highly customizable and extensible.
-Strider is written in JavaScript / Node.JS and uses MongoDB as it's database backend.
+Strider is written in JavaScript / Node.JS and uses MongoDB as a database backend.

 The Bendigo web application server is implemented as a consumer of Strider as a